PunchRVA/setup-tool/README.md

-setup-tool
+Project Setup Tool
 ==========

-Tool for quick setup of a web project
+This is a tool to quickly spin up a web project on a machine.

+It currently downloads existing repos from Beanstalk and attempts to pull databases from a staging environment.